Wrinkling of an elastic sheet floating on a liquid sphere: Abstract

 \section{Abstract}

-A thin circular elastic sheet floating on a drop-like liquid substrate gets deformed due to incompatibility between the curved substrate and the planar sheet.
-We adopt a variational viewpoint by minimizing the non-convex membrane energy plus a higher-order convex bending energy.
-Being interested in thin sheets, we expand the minimum of the energy in terms of a small thickness $h$, and identify the first two terms of this expansion.
-The leading order term comes from a minimization of a family of one-dimensional ``relaxed'' problems, while for the next-order term we only identify its scaling law.
+A thin circular elastic sheet floating on a drop-like liquid substrate is deformed due to incompatibility between the curved substrate and the planar sheet.
+We adopt a variational viewpoint by minimizing the non-convex membrane energy together with a higher-order convex bending energy.
+Focusing on thin sheets, we expand the minimum of the energy in terms of a small thickness ratio $h$, and identify the first two terms of this expansion.
+The leading‑order term arises from the minimization of a family of one‑dimensional relaxed problems, while for the next‑order term we establish lower and upper bounds.
 This generalizes the previous work [Bella \& Kohn, Philos.
 Trans.
 Roy.
 Soc.
-A 2017] to a physically relevant case of a liquid substrate.
+A 2017] to the physically relevant case of a liquid substrate.